godspeedelbow/writing/async-await.md

 - whenever you use `await`, the surrounding function needs to be declared to be `async`
 - use `try/catch` to handle any Promise that fails within the `async` function

 Looks quite neat, huh?
-Easy to read and easy to reason about!
-Now consider how this code would look if you don't use `async/await`.
+Below I show how this could be implemented without `async/await` with only Promises/callbacks.
+What you is that the code has more boiler plate, is more indented and therefore harder to read.

+The reason for this is that although the example is trivial, data needs to be passed around, by either:
+- storing the data in the shared, outer function scope, or;
+- passing the data along from one [`async`](http://caolan.github.io/async/).waterfall callback to the next

+Take a look for yourself!

 ### Promises, without async/await